 Assistant Professor of Early Christianity

 I study the literature and theology of the late ancient Christian East.
 At present, my research deals primarily with the work of Ephrem the Syrian (d.
-373 CE), a Syriac poet who wrote over 400 hymns.
+373 CE), a Syriac author who wrote over 400 poems.
 I am interested in issues of translation related to Ephrem, and have produced an English translation of his longest hymn cycle, the Hymns on Faith (CUA Press, 2015).
 I have also completed a book manuscript on Ephrem’s literary use of Scripture.
-This book, tentatively entitled Out of Books, A World: The Representation of Scripture in Ephrem's Hymns (currently in-review), treats a topic which is of interest to me generally, namely, the way that, in late antiquity, Scripture came to shape Christian literary forms, and the way those literary forms shaped the way Christians thought about Scripture.
+This book, tentatively entitled Scripture and Hymnody: Ephrem's Hymns on Faith in the Shadow of Nicaea (currently in-review), studies the way that, in late antiquity, Scripture came to shape Christian literary forms, and the way those literary forms shaped the way Christians thought about Scripture.

 I am also interested in evaluations of poetry and music in late antiquity, and in Christian history more broadly.
 In my present research, I am looking at the way Ephrem's sung poems functioned within the liturgical life of late ancient Mesopotamia.

 At SLU, I enjoy teaching both undergraduates and graduates, in a variety of classes related to Eastern Christianity, the relationship between Judaism, Christianity, and Islam, and music and theology.
 I am also happy to be a faculty member affiliated with SLU’s Minor in Middle Eastern Studies (http://www.slu.edu/middle-east-minor).
 My courses “Christians in the Middle East” (THEO 334) and “Jerusalem: Three Faiths, One City” (THEO 2715) form a portion of the curriculum of this minor.